4 Binomial Trees

 Step 3: Initial Period (t = 0) Finally, calculate today’s option value: \[C_0 = e^{-r\Delta t}[p \cdot C_u + (1-p) \cdot C_d]\]

-For American Options: At each intermediate node, compare continuation value with immediate exercise: - Up node: \(C_u = \max(\text{continuation value}, \max(0, uS - K))\) - Down node: \(C_d = \max(\text{continuation value}, \max(0, dS - K))\)
+For American Options: At each intermediate node, compare the continuation value with immediate exercise: - Up node: \(C_u = \max(\text{continuation value}, \max(0, uS - K))\) - Down node: \(C_d = \max(\text{continuation value}, \max(0, dS - K))\)

 Code